Originally Published: November 7, 2018 8:16 p.m.

-I did get scuba training once.
-I enjoyed learning about the 84 separate pieces of required equipment and attempting to put them all in the right place prior to diving.
-I did not enjoy my check-out dive, which was scheduled for early December in a rock quarry in Egypt, Pennsylvania.
+I did get SCUBA training once.
+I enjoyed learning about the eighty-four separate pieces of required equipment and attempting to put them all in the right place prior to diving.
+I did not enjoy my check out dive which was scheduled for early December in a rock quarry in Egypt, Pennsylvania.
 I had a wet suit, but what I needed on that 34-degree day was a wet and warm suit.
 I will not explain how we were told to warm up the neoprene suits we wore that December.

 The dive itself was highly disappointing.
 Although I managed to avoid becoming an instant cryogenic study case in the near freezing depths, I discovered that there is absolutely nothing to see in a rock quarry in Pennsylvania in the month of December.
 Nothing but shades of gray.